-Indulge with no guilt with this sugar-free cupcakes recipe!
-A moist keto lemon cupcake with blueberry and only 4g net carbs per serving.
+Indulge with no guilt with this sugar-free cupcake recipe!
+A moist keto lemon cupcake with blueberry and only 4 grams of net carbs per serving.

 - Soft unsalted butter – dairy-free butter can be used if you don’t tolerate butter but note that most use vegetable oils that are not keto-friendly.
 Learn why butter is keto-friendly!